metreeca/metreeca-core/docs/references/spec-language.md

 Linked data selection tasks identify the set of subjects in an RDF graph whose RDF descriptions are consistent with a possibly composite shape.
 Selection results are reported either as an RDF graph or a structured report according to the choosen [query](#queries) type.

 Linked data validation tasks verify that the RDF description of an initial focus set is consistent with the constraints specified by a possibly composite shape.
 During the process, derived focus sets connected by [structural constraints](#structural-constraints) may be recursively validated.
-Validation results are reported as structured [validation report](../javadocs/com/metreeca/form/Report.html).
+Validation results are reported as structured [focus validation report](../javadocs/com/metreeca/form/Focus.html).

 ## Annotations